wbodeis/Bubble_Sheet/README.md

 Then the name of the exe to run it.
 You need the beginning '.\\' for it to run properly.
 A shortcut is to begin typing its name, like bubb, then hit tab and it will autofill the rest for you.

-.\Bubble_Sheet_Portable_0.3.1.exe
+.\Bubble_Sheet_Portable_X.X.X.exe

 key/
-- save the pdf key files here
+- Save the pdf key files here

 key_images/
-- save the image key files here
+- Save the image key files here

 scantron/
-- save the pdf game sheet files here
+- Save the pdf game sheet files here

 scantron_images/
-- save the image game sheet files here
+- Save the image game sheet files here

 results/
 - .csv after gathering the data is saved here

 poppler/
+- Now incorporated with the executable so the folder now longer needs to be included.
-- required for converting pdf files into .jpeg or whatever your chosen image format may be.
+- Required for converting pdf files into .jpeg or whatever your chosen image format may be.
-- version 23.01.0 is what was included in the folder
+- Version 23.01.0 currently being used with the executable.